felipehirano/codeflix/README.md

 - If you want to generate a report, enable the prop coverageReporters with html and json.
 - If you want a block in the CI/CD enable the prop coverageThreshold with the minium value of percentage.
 - Run ``` npm run test -- --coverage ``` and than you can see the coverage in the terminal.
-- Add the script "test:cov" in the package.json with the value ``` npm run test -- --coverage ``` to create a comand of coverage shortcut.
+- Add the script "test:cov" in the package.json with the value ``` npm run test -- --coverage ``` to create a shortcut omand of coverage.

+# Check for typescript errors

+- Run the command ``` npm run tsc -- --noEmit ``` to check if exists typescript errors in the application.
+- Add the the script "test:cov" in the package.json with the value ``` npm run tsc -- --noEmit ``` to create a shortcut comand of errors in typescript.